 - bell Peppers

-CHEF TIP: Do not limit yourself to this list, once you perfect the technique of making it, feel free to add in your favorites!
+Do not limit yourself to this list, once you perfect the technique of making it feel free to add in your favorites!

 - Next, simply add in your small diced leftover ham and give it a quick mix together.
 Set aside.